tokamachina/conditional-visibility-new/wiki/api.md

 })
 ```

 ### ConditionalVisibility.API.registerCondition(senseData: SenseData) ⇒ <code>Promise.&lt;void&gt;</code>

-A method to register a customize condition to add to the world
+A method to register a customize condition to add to the world. **Remember for make this work you need to add the active effect with the same name with the custom handler from [Dfred convenient effects](https://github.com/DFreds/dfreds-convenient-effects/) is a forced thing i know, but that a module alreay have all the import/export and ui stuff... if no active effect is founded a deafult one is build with minimal data**

 **Returns**: <code>Promise.&lt;void&gt;</code> - A empty promise